jgomes42/aps-hubs-browser-nodejs/MCP_UI_INTEGRATION.md

 - Standalone React app that demonstrates UI resource rendering
 - Full Autodesk Viewer integration with 3D model interaction

 **Current Status**: All features implemented and validated in standalone React app.

-Awaiting MCP UI protocol support in mainstream clients (Cursor IDE, Claude Desktop) for full end-to-end validation.
+**⚠️ IMPORTANT**: The MCP server (`mcp-server.js`) is currently **NOT wired up** to the React app.
+The React app uses HTTP endpoints from the Express server, not the MCP protocol (stdio/JSON-RPC).
+The MCP server exists and is specification-compliant, but it's **not being used** because:
+1. Cursor IDE doesn't support MCP UI protocol yet
+2. The React app is a **demo/validation tool**, not an MCP client
+3. When Cursor adds MCP UI support, the MCP server will be activated via stdio

+**What's Running Now**: Express server (HTTP) + React app
+**What's Ready But Not Running**: MCP server (stdio/JSON-RPC)

 ## Architecture